cleajane/sl3MartianProject/README.md

 # sl3MartianProject
-# Title: QAM Transmission and Receiver System
+# Title: Implementation of 32-QAM Tx-Rx System using MATLAB

 Description: In this project, an audio file would be transmitted through a QAM scheme and the receiver would receive the signal and demodulate it.
 White/Gaussian Noise would also be added to make the TX-RX system closer to real-life systems.
 The receiver would recover the audio file input with plausible data.